diogocorreia71/minishell/README.md

 # Project [42 Project]
-This 42 project challenges us to
+This 42 project challenges us to recreate a command-line interpreter for Linux

 ## Table of Contents
 1. [Overview](#overview)